Images of Eczema (Atopic Dermatitis) (9)

 Eczema (Atopic Dermatitis)

-Eczema (atopic dermatitis) is a common disorder in infants causing dry and itchy patches of skin.
-Infants may scratch at the dry skin, causing bleeding in the affected areas and sleep disruption.
+Eczema (atopic dermatitis) is a common, chronic skin condition associated with dry skin that begins with intense itching that is aggravated by scratching and becomes a red, flaky rash.
+Infants with eczema may scratch at the dry skin, causing bleeding in the affected areas and sleep disruption.
 Eczema can occur on any part of the body.
 In infants, it is seen on the cheeks and on skin that is stretched often (eg, the back of elbows and front of knees).

 Eczema is not contagious and it is not an infection, but prolonged scratching can allow bacteria to get through the skin and cause an infection.
 Some common triggers for eczema include: